-9. Ultimate controlling party
+6. Ultimate controlling party

-The company's immediate and ultimate parent company is Kelda Holdings Limited, a company registered in Jersey and resident for tax in the UK.
-In the opinion of the directors there is no ultimate controlling party.
+The company's immediate parent company is Kelda Group Limited.
+The company's ultimate parent company is Kelda Holdings Limited, a company incorporated in Jersey and resident for tax in the UK.
+The directors consider that there is no ultimate controlling party.